beacon-biosignals/WeakKeyIdDicts.jl/README.md

 Implements one public type, `WeakKeyIdDict`.
 It constructs a hash table where the keys are weak references to objects that may be garbage collected even when referenced in a hash table.
 Like [`WeakKeyDict`](https://docs.julialang.org/en/v1/base/collections/#Base.WeakKeyDict) it only supports keys that are mutable objects (all objects satisfying `ismutable(obj) == true`, such as Strings, Arrays and objects defined with `mutable struct`).
 Like [`IdDict`](https://docs.julialang.org/en/v1/base/collections/#Base.IdDict) the keys are hashed by `objectid`.

 A dictionary with weak keys is useful when we wish to store information about an object that survives only for the life-time of that object, usually to avoid memory leaks.
-For instance, if we wish to cache some hard to compute value associated with the keys of the dictionary.
+For instance, if we wish to cache some hard-to-compute value associated with the keys of the dictionary.

 ```julia
 _tmp_key = [1]